-Plop::FiltersCollectionInterface Detailed API documentation for the interface representing a collection of filters.
+Plop\FiltersCollectionAbstract Detailed API documentation for the abstract class representing a collection of filters.

-Plop::FilterInterface Detailed API documentation for the interface implemented by all filters.
+Plop/FilterInterface Detailed API documentation for the interface implemented by all filters.
 This page also references all the filters that can be used in a collection.